-This is the public summary of the 1st Revision of the Forest Management Plan (FMP) for the period of Year 2018 to Year 2027 written for the Gerenai FMU.
+This is the public summary of the Forest Management Plan (FMP) for the period of Year 2018 to Year 2027 written for the Gerenai FMU.
 The changes have been made to allow any policy changes and developments to be incorporated and for revision to include the findings of the various monitoring activities.